iamkroot/trakt-scrobbler/README.md

 ### Installation
 1. Clone the repo to a directory of your choice/click "Download as zip" and extract it.
+2. Rename the `sample_config.toml` to `config.toml` and set the required values (See [Configuration](#Configuration) section).
-2. Ensure you have Python 3.6 or higher installed, and in your system `PATH`.
+3. Ensure you have Python 3.6 or higher installed, and in your system `PATH`.
-3. Run `pip install pipenv` to install pipenv in your system.
+4. Run `pip install pipenv` to install pipenv in your system.
-4. Depending on your OS, proceed as follows:
+5. Depending on your OS, proceed as follows:
 	+ **Linux**<br>
 		At the root of cloned project directory, run `scripts/linux-install-service.sh`.
 This will copy the files to `~/.local/trakt-scrobbler`, create the virtualenv, enable the startup service and finish device authentication with trakt.